 What I mean by that is, either they speak English just fine, or else they do not understand a single word of what you are trying to communicate.

-But if you want to go somewhere in a taxi or by any chance travel somewhere by bus, then make sure you have you are going with your tour guide.
+TIP: If you want to go somewhere in a taxi or by any chance travel somewhere by bus, then make sure you are going with your tour guide.

 You can go very wrong, if you try to communicate with a Bulgarian taxi-driver who does not understand a single word of what you are saying, because they will probably take you somewhere, just to earn some money, and very much likely not somewhere you would want to go.